1602/compound/docs/sources/markdown/routing.md

     map.get('/url', 'ctl#action', {subdomain: '*.example.com'});

-This feature relys on `host` header, if your node process behind nginx or proxy, make sure you've passed this header to process.
+This feature relies on `host` header, if your node process behind nginx or proxy, make sure you've passed this header to process.